Networks-Learning/MLSS-2017/README.md

 ---------------

 For the practical, you will need to work from a MAC or a linux machine (either locally, or remotely using ssh).
-Download the code package (https://github.com/Networks-Learning/ mlss-2017) and compile it as:
+Download the [code](https://github.com/Networks-Learning/MLSS-2017/tree/master/code) and compile it as:

     $ cd code/